-Interference tendency describes the degree of susceptibility towards interference with respect to irrelevant stimuli: the level of cognitive control.
+Interference tendency describes the degree of susceptibility towards interference regarding irrelevant stimuli: the level of cognitive control.
 A common method of measurement is the Stroop effect, whereby individuals have to name the color of a word without becoming distracted by the choice of the word (red, green, yellow, …).
 Hereby, the reaction time is measured.

-This is an example for the Stroop effect:
+This is an example of the Stroop effect:

 Sensation seeking (Zuckerman, 1979)

 Every personality is seeking a different level of stimulation.
 Zuckerman’s construct is very similar to Eysenck’s approach to extraversion/introversion.
-Sensation seeking means having a tendency to seek new, stimulating situations.
+Sensation seeking means tending to seek new, stimulating situations.

 Thus, risky, nonconformist behavior with a propensity for extremes (i.e., extreme sports or excessive partying) is aimed for.

-Sensation seeking is divided into four stages.
+Sensation-seeking is divided into 4 stages.
 How would you classify yourself?

-- Experience seeking: Change through an unconventional lifestyle (traveling, music, drugs).
+- Experience seeking: change through an unconventional lifestyle (traveling, music, and drugs)

-- Disinhibition seeking: Change through social stimulations (partying, promiscuity, social drinking).
+- Disinhibition seeking: change through social stimulations (partying, promiscuity, and social drinking)

 Special Behavioral Styles From the Clinical Area

-The following constructs of personality are particularly important with regard to the relationship between personality and diseases as well as respective coping styles.
+The following constructs of personality are particularly important regarding the relationship between personality and diseases as well as respective coping styles.